The List You Don’t Have To Finish

 Eightly works differently.

-When you sit down each morning to write your Eight, you’re not signing a contract.
+When you sit down each morning to write your Eightly list, you’re not signing a contract.
 You’re jotting down what matters today.
 It’s a list, not a promise.

 A Different Kind of Satisfaction

-Instead of judging yourself by how many boxes you ticked, you can look at whether you tackled what was worth doing.
+Instead of judging yourself by how many boxes you ticked, you can look at whether you tackled what was worth doing, did it move something forward, did it bring closure to something.

 When you know the list was never meant to cover everything, it stops feeling like a test.
 It’s simply a guide to help you focus.